annonymousecode/Model-Zoology-and-Neural-Taskonomy/README.md

-### Deep Neural Mouse Modeling

-Code for Interpreting Mouse Visual Cortex with ModelZoology and Neural Taskonomy
+### Code for: Interpreting Mouse Visual Cortex with ModelZoology and Neural Taskonomy

 #### Helpful / Relevant Links: